 6. The specifics of the engagement

-Make sure you are clear on the specifics of what is included and what is not included in the price.
+Make sure you are clear on the specifics of what they will include and not include in their price.
 This includes things like who owns the intellectual property developed as a result of the engagement.

 How will you be charged?
 What is the consultant’s availability and does it meet your needs?